 My name is Chad Calease.
-I believe in the power of stories.
-I keep artifacts here having mostly to do with stories of people, ideas + technology.
+I have a learning addiction, which is why this site has existed since the late 90’s: primarily as a place to keep stories, artifacts about what I’ve learned, having mostly to do with people, ideas, and technology.
 They’re prolly metaphorical crumbs, too, a trail to help someone find their way back to whatever it was they were supposed to be doing before they got lost on the Internet.

-Speaking of getting lost, I’m grateful for finding my way out of some dense + vast forests, both literally + figuratively.
-I’m even more grateful for the way those experiences have hardened my skills + softened my heart.
+Speaking of getting lost, I’m grateful for finding my way through some dense and vast forests, both literally and figuratively.
+I’m even more grateful for the way those experiences have hardened my skills and softened my heart.
 That may be a way of saying I’m a self-taught type who learns best from practical application in the field, doing things out in the wild world.

-Perhaps, most importantly: I communicate + connect with diverse audiences, cultures + teams in meaningful + memorable ways.
-Those audiences might include business leaders, creatives + designers, knowledge workers, technical elite +regular folks who just want the machine on their desk to change the world.
-Preferably by noon.
+Most importantly, I do this through communicating and connecting with others in meaningful and memorable ways.
+Those audiences have diverse backgrounds, cultures, skills, and ability levels and might include business leaders, creatives, designers, engineers, knowledge workers, the technical elite, and everyday folks who just want the machine on their desk to change the world, preferably by noon.

 Some stuff I do, in no particular order:

-Yes, I’m optimistic about the future + our opportunity to have a role in helping to evolve into a thoughtful culture that collectively values empathy, tolerance, respect + neurodiversity, with a genuine commitment to learning + making good decisions for the long term.
+It’s not easy but, yes, even in spite of our current social-political challenges, I remain optimistic about the future and our opportunity to have a role in helping to evolve into a thoughtful culture that collectively values empathy, tolerance, respect, and diversity (even neurodiversity), with a genuine commitment to learning and making good decisions for the long term.

-Since early in 2007, I’ve been keeping some thoughts on Twitter with these same motivations in mind.
+Since early in 2007, I’ve kept a micro-journal of sorts on Twitter with these same motivations in mind.

-If you find anything inspiring +/or useful here, cool, use it.
-Please share + share, alike.
+If you find something useful and/or inspiring here, cool, use it but please share and share, alike.